mahmoudmohamedramadan/Backend-Roadmap/README.md

   <li><a href="https://www.youtube.com/playlist?list=PLEhEHUEU3x5pcQJHE8WBLqlHt2o3q5O-f">Andre Madarang</a></li>
   <li><a href="https://www.youtube.com/playlist?list=PLe30vg_FG4ORrveWqHjn-9C5sn5mUP815">Sarthak Shrivastava</a></li>
 </ul>

-# Real Project ⚡

-Here you will find an awesome <a href="https://youtube.com/playlist?list=PL6dOx0c_MWg58wyE6ZUFVsOqFj0-B3cT_">full stack project</a>. which covers lots of topics in {PHP, Laravel, API,...}

-> This step is optional BUT actually, you will get more knowledge

 > Suppose that you want to make a project for a client, Surely you will NOT send the project to him and maybe you do NOT have private hosting, So welcome <a href="https://ngrok.com/download">Ngrok</a>.
 This awesome tool enables you to publish your project in virtual hosting